Introduction to Computer Security Winter 2020

 |Participation||5%||Attendance and forum activity, questions and intellectual contributions|

 Acting lawfully and ethically is your responsibility.
 Carefully read the Computer Fraud and Abuse Act (CFAA), a federal statute that broadly criminalizes computer intrusion.
 This is one of several laws that govern “hacking.”
-Understand what the law prohibits — you don’t want to end up like this guy.
+It is your responsibility to understand what applicable law prohibits.
 If in doubt, we can refer you to an attorney.

 Please review the university’s policy on Responsible Use of Information Resources for guidelines concerning proper use of information technology at U-M, as well as the Engineering Honor Code.
 As members of the university, you are required to abide by these policies.

-If you believe you need an accommodation for a disability, please let an instructor know at your earliest convenience.
+If you believe you need an accommodation for a disability, please let an instructor know at the earliest opportunity.
 Some aspects of courses may be modified to facilitate your participation and progress.
 As soon as you make an instructor aware of your needs, they can work with the Services for Students with Disabilities (SSD) office to help determine appropriate academic accommodations.
-Any information you provide will be treated as private and confidential.
+Information you provide will be treated as private and confidential.